IT50/book/en/lab/gnu-linux/program.md

 ## What a binary program looks like

+On your operating system, binary executables are in ELF format.

 Use the following `objdump` command to disassemble the `add-O0` binary executable and save the output to `add-O0.dump.txt`.

 ``` sh
 objdump -D add-O0 > add-O0.dump.txt
 ```

 Then, open the dump.
-On the author’s system (x86-64, Linux), the executable is in ELF format.
-The machine code and assembly code of the `main` function we just wrote is provided below.
+Now locate the compiled `main` function, the x86-64 outcome of which is also provided below.

 ```
 0000000000401106 <main>: